 Cash temporarily idle during the year was invested in time deposits and various authorized money market instruments.
 The town's investment activities are designed to allow the Town to obtain a higher yield on available funds consistent with constraints imposed by safety objectives, cash flow considerations, and state laws restricting the placement of funds.
-The amount of interest earned for FY 17 was \$49,645.
-This is a small increase from interest earned on temporary investments in FY 16 which totaled \$40,096.
-Drawdowns of funds banked for planned capital projects limit the amount of money available for investment and anemic market interest rates have also contributed to low returns.
+The amount of interest earned for FY 18 was \$73,036.
+This is an increase from interest earned on temporary investments in FY 17 which totaled \$49,645.